 Four underperforming schools, including two in Boston, are facing state takeovers, education officials announced Wednesday as they released the latest round of MCAS scores.
-But there was also some good news: Scores on 10th-grade exams have hit historic highs.
+But there was also some good news: Scores on 10th grade exams have hit historic highs.

 The takeovers would mark the first time state education officials have ever seized control of individual schools without putting an entire district into receivership.
-The move highlights the dire state of education in the four schools: Morgan Elementary in Holyoke; Parker Elementary in New Bedford; and Dever Elementary and Holland Elementary in Boston.
+The move highlights the dire state of education in the four schools: Morgan Elementary in Holyoke; Parker Elementary in New Bedford; and the Dever Elementary and the Holland Elementary in Boston.

 While state education officials have not officially decided to take over the four schools, Mitchell Chester, the state commissioner of elementary and secondary education, characterized the action as “very likely” this fall.
 It would enable him to appoint a receiver to develop and execute a new turnaround plan, which could force out teachers and administrators.

 “These are four schools I’m highly concerned about,” Chester said in an interview.
 “Our students deserve and need a better shot than what they are getting now.”

 The four schools were among 35 statewide that were declared underperforming three years ago under a 2010 state law that gave districts extraordinary powers to execute school turnarounds, such as forcing teachers out of their jobs, extending the school day, and making other union contract changes.